whosdev/Interposer-i7-11800h-Ventura/README.md

 Not working so far
-Wireless (My wireless card is too old, Might have something I could do to fix it, but I don't use wifi on the desktop.
+Wireless (My wireless card is too old, Might have something I could do to fix it, but I don't use wifi on the desktop, if I cared enough about it would've buy a bcm94360ng)
 Sleep (the board is unable to)
 Audio (because I am lazy and use only bluetooth as sound)